 III.D.4.
 Institutional planning reflects a realistic assessment of financial resource availability, development of financial resources, partnerships, and expenditure requirements.

 III.D.4.
 Evidence of Meeting the Standard The college continues to effectively link institutional planning efforts with a realistic assessment of available financial resources.
-SAC leadership recognizes the importance of aligning resource allocation to our strategic plan and college budget priorities (IIID-1) while developing and maintaining its required Institutional Contingency Reserve available to use in emergency situations.
+SAC leadership recognizes the importance of aligning resource allocation to our Strategic Plan and college budget priorities (IIID-1) while developing and maintaining its required Institutional Contingency Reserve available to use in emergency situations.
 SAC understands how important partnerships are to this institution for financial stability and for the good of our students and our community.
 One example of this is in the partnership effort with our School of Continuing Education (SCE) for FY20.21.
 SAC understands noncredit FTES made up 3,738.67 of our total 18,175 FTES for FY19.20 (IIID-30).
 To boost enrollment and increase apportionment revenue, SAC management approved $212,500 in a marketing campaign specifically for SCE (IIID-5).
 SAC is also successful in applying for and receiving state and federal grants.
 Special projects play an important role in the programs offered at Santa Ana College.
 Beyond the federal and state entitlements, SAC receives substantial awards from competitive grants.
 The revenue from grants for example; $8,810,142 in SEAP (IIID-17) funding, enables the college to develop and institutionalize unique programs and services that serve SAC's diverse student population by keeping the college on the cutting edge of technology, curriculum and other services.

-SAC understands the importance the different portions of our Student Center Funding Formula (SCFF) are to generating new revenue for this institution (IIID-29 pg29).
-Although FTES make up 70% of the funding model, 20% come from supplemental and 10% come from success.
-To boost revenue and increase available funds to our students, our Planning & Budget Committee consistently receives updates from our Financial Aid Associate Dean (IIID-18).
+SAC understands the importance the different portions of our Student Center Funding Formula (SCFF) are to generating new revenue for the institution (IIID-29 pg29).
+Although FTES make up 70% of the funding model, 20% come from supplemental metrics and 10% come from success metrics.
+Our Planning & Budget Committee regularly receives updates about FTES, Supplemental metrics (IIID-18), and Success metrics from appropriate offices, and conversations occur regularly on how to improve in all three metrics.
 Our goal is to increase Pell Grant recipients (4,331 in FY19.20) to be in better alignment with our California Promise receipts (14,027 in FY19.20) where a 3,000-recipient increase could increase our potential revenue by $2,844,000 ($948 funding rate for FY19.20).

 SAC management and our participatory governance committees continue to discuss and plan for future liabilities.
 SAC has a Health Science building project on the near horizon.
-The state has approved funding for this project to the tune of $20,475,000.
-Unfortunately, the building is now estimated to cost $58,000,000.
-SAC constructionwill be on the hook for this unfunded liability.
-To prepare forthe college has over the last several years been setting aside part of our general fund ending balance to help offset the liability.
-In FY 19.20, we set aside $2.5 million dollars (IIID-19) for this project and to date, we have set aside roughly $26,447,309 to help balance the Health Science building’s new estimated cost.
+The state has approved funding for this project to the tune of $20,475,000, with SAC responsible for contributing the rest.
+With the building now estimated to cost $58,000,000, SAC is expected to contribute about $37-38 million to this construction project.
+To prepare for this, the college has over the last several years been setting aside part of our general fund ending balance to help offset the liability.
+In FY 19.20, we set aside $2.5 million dollars (IIID-19) for this project and to date, we have set aside roughly $26,447,309 to help cover the Health Science building’s estimated cost.